rnkazman/bokss.github.io/bokss2021.md

 - Next steps for BoKSS

 #### Workshop Dinner (starting at 19:30)
-- TBD
+- TBA

 ## Submission Guidelines

 Prospective participants are invited to submit two types of contributions:
 - Full papers (max 8 pages) will describe concrete contributions to the BoKSS.
 They will be structured as follows:
--- A description of the sustainability problem you address.
+> A description of the sustainability problem you address.
 -- A description of the SE solution you propose.
 -- A discussion of how results are measurable (e.g., KPIs).
 -- A presentation of the evidence of contribution to sustainability, ideally including real world experiences.